maaaaarmey/Nogomet-Project/README.md

   * three-sixty includes all the information about the coordinates of the shots

 * the pictures file contains all the images used to design the application

+*The creation of this application is part of a university Big Data project (University of Tours).
+This application, being a university project, is not yet fully completed and has some bugs and areas for improvement.*